Bonsai shears, also called bonsai scissors, are the most often used

 In addition to the bonsai shears, another of the 'first real bonsai tools' is the concave branch cutter.

-This branch cutter will make removing the branches you don't want much easier than using regular garden shears.
+That is one that's difficult to duplicate.
+A branch cutter will make removing the branches you don't want, much easier and quicker than using heavy duty garden shears.

-The 'Magic Cloth' is another highly recommended, fun free "tool."
+The 'Magic Cloth' is another highly recommended "tool."
 (This is one of my personal favorites.)

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.